Top 10 Symbols of New Beginnings with Their Meanings

 If one fern frond died, another one is born in its place, associating it with creation, life, new beginnings, and hope.

-The Maori people pass on their history and cultural heritage through oral lore and art.
-Today, the koru symbol is featured not only on carvings and paintings but also in jewelry designs and tattoos.
+The Maori people preserve their history and cultural heritage through oral lore and art.
+Today, artists feature the koru symbol in carvings, paintings, jewelry designs, and tattoos.

 7. Inguz Rune Symbol